KitronikLtd/Kitronik-Pico-Simply-Servos-MicroPython/README.md

 	period is the pulse width in microseconds

 This code is designed to be used as a module.
-See: https://kitronik.co.uk/blogs/resources/modules-micro-python-and-the-raspberry-pi-pico for more information
+See: https://kitronik.co.uk/blogs/resources/modules-micro-python-and-the-raspberry-pi-pico for more information.